Last updated in March 2026

 If you’re a developer, you can just skip this part.
 On the other hand, if you’re a client interested in learning about different technologies, feel free to stay tuned.

-Now, an Integrated Development Environment (IDE) is a software application that provides comprehensive facilities to computer programmers for software development — to put it simply, imagine software like Word or Google Docs — but made specifically for developers.
+An Integrated Development Environment (IDE) is a software application that provides comprehensive facilities to computer programmers for software development — to put it simply, imagine software like Word or Google Docs, but made specifically for developers.

 IDE typically includes: